The medieval Notre Dame Cathedral in Lausanne.

 Don't have much time, or looking for an introduction to the Ticino region?
 This one day trip to Lugano and Locarno makes sure you won't miss the best spots.

-Board an old-style streetcar and enjoy a 1.5 to 2 hour ride along all the major sites and museums.
+Board an air-conditioned panorama bus and enjoy a 1.5 to 2 hour ride along all the major sites and museums.
 This is a good way to get to know the city quickly.
 The audio commentary explains what you get to see.
-Note that you can take pictures through the windows, but a walking tour is better for that.
+There are two short photo stops along the way.

 This tour includes a comfortable transfer from Geneva to Chamonix.
 You can explore the town on your own, and optionally add a ride with the cableway to Aiguille du Midi and a ride on the Montenvers railway to the sea of ice of Mer de Glace.